timob/ls/README.md

 ####Why?
-This uses the https://github.com/timob/sindex slice indexing library to handle lists of options, file arguments, directory lists.
+This uses the SIndex https://github.com/timob/sindex slice indexing library to handle lists of options, file arguments, directory lists.
 So really a use case for that library.
 IMHO it makes programming lists using iterators, insert, deleting and appending much easier.

 ####Todo
 * Add other GNU ls options